 Learning to work effectively in a group is an important part of being a successful engineer.
-There will be 2-3 group projects assigned throughout the term, which may require coordinating with classmates to work outside of class.
-It is expected that everyone in the group participate in the work, which can be challenging due to scheduling, work, or other issues.
-If you have any questions or concerns, please let me know as soon as possible so that we can make arrangements that work for everyone.
+There will be 3 group projects assigned throughout the term, which may require coordinating with classmates to work outside of class.
+I expect that everyone in the group participate in the work.
+Finding time to meet and work can be challenging due to family, jobs, etc. If you have any questions or concerns, please let me know as soon as possible.